 Brittany Stringfellow Otey, J.D.

-Director, Pepperdine Legal Aid and Family Law Clinics at the Union Rescue Mission and Assistant Professor of Law
+Director, Pepperdine Legal Aid Clinic and Associate Professor of Law

 Office: School of Law (SOL)